chriscerie/campus-maps/README.md

 # Getting Started

-This README.md covers how to use the starter code at https://react-google-auth-starter.herokuapp.com/.
+Example of the app: https://react-google-auth-starter.herokuapp.com/.
 I also have a video on how to use this starter code here! https://www.youtube.com/watch?v=XZceEXlYC1w&ab_channel=VincentTieu.

 To get started, make sure you have node and npm installed.
 You can check that by running "node -v" and "npm -v" on your computer.
 If no versions of node or npm appear on your computer, you can download them here: https://nodejs.org/en/.